Employment for F-1 Students

 However, if you are interested in working off-campus, please consult with International Admissions before beginning any type of off-campus work.
 Working without proper authorization for any length of time, even one day, can have very serious consequences on a student’s immigration status in the U.S. If you have questions related to F-1 employment eligibility, contact us.

 - No special work authorization is required to begin on-campus employment.
 Students need to follow the required steps to obtain a Social Security number:

 - Complete a Student Request for Letter for a social security support letter

-- Submit completed Student Request for Letter and official job offer letter to International Admissions staff (located in the Admissions and Records Office, RDMT 319).
+- Submit completed Student Request for Letter and official job offer letter to International Student Services staff (located in the Diversity and International Student Center and Office, RDMT 114).